 In addition, CAS fosters engaged learning by encouraging students to spend time studying abroad; researching in collaboration with faculty; participating in creative and artistic works; and shadowing and interning at nationally renowned companies, governmental agencies, and not-for-profit organizations.
 The impact of these activities will stay with students forever, significantly enhancing the value of their education in the arts and sciences.

-CAS aims not only to provide students with expertise and experience in their chosen fields, but also to guide their learning of life-long skills that cut across disciplines.
-Abilities such as critical thinking, quantitative analysis, effective communication, informational and emotional literacy and technological competencies prepare students to participate in a globalized world where active learning, not static knowledge, is essential.
+CAS aims not only to provide students with expertise and experience in their chosen field, but also to guide their learning of life-long skills that cut across disciplines.
+Abilities such as critical thinking, quantitative analysis, effective communication, informational and emotional literacy, and technological competencies prepare students to participate in a globalized world where active learning, not static knowledge, is essential.

 In short, CAS inspires students to develop a deep understanding and appreciation of the foundational areas of human knowledge and values.
 It does so by means of a clear and well-defined general education curriculum and a wide array of specialized majors, minors and certificates.